ClubComputacionCuantica/notas/content/Borradores/Elementos de Mecánica Cuántica/Postulado 4. Evolución temporal de un sistema cuántico.md

 %%For a closed system in a mixed state _ρ_, the time evolution is $\rho(t)=U\rho U^\dagger$.

-The evolution of an [open quantum system](https://en.wikipedia.org/wiki/Open_quantum_system "Open quantum system") can be described by [quantum operations](https://en.wikipedia.org/wiki/Quantum_operation "Quantum operation") (in an [operator sum](https://en.wikipedia.org/wiki/Quantum_operation#Statement_of_the_theorem "Quantum operation") formalism) and [quantum instruments](https://en.wikipedia.org/wiki/Quantum_instrument "Quantum instrument"), and generally does not have to be unitary.%%
+The evolution of an [open quantum system](https://en.wikipedia.org/wiki/Open_quantum_system "Open quantum system") can be described by [quantum operations](https://en.wikipedia.org/wiki/Quantum_operation "Quantum operation") (in an [](https://en.wikipedia.org/wiki/Quantum_operation#Statement_of_the_theorem%20"Quantum%20operation") formalism) and [quantum instruments](https://en.wikipedia.org/wiki/Quantum_instrument "Quantum instrument"), and generally does not have to be unitary.%%